abHesham/abHesham/README.md

 # Hi there, I'm Abdelrahman Hesham 👋

-👨‍💻 A Machine Learning enthusiast, learning Deep Learning and NLP
+👨‍💻 A Data Analyst enthusiast
-🎓 Bachelor's degree in Information Technology
+🎓 Bachelor's degree in Computer Science
 📜 Certified in Python, SQL
-🔧 Proficient in Python, SQL, PyTorch, scikit-learn, Keras
+🔧 Proficient in Python, SQL, scikit-learn